-A victim of a crime does not control the criminal justice system.
-The state brings the criminal to justice.
+A victim of a crime does not control the criminal justice system—the state brings the criminal to justice.
 Unfortunately, the criminal justice system will not pay damages to the victim or the victim’s family for the harm done.
-Even if the victim is able to witness the perpetrator receive just punishment, the victim is left with physical, psychological, and monetary losses and/or no compensation.
+Even if the victim witnesses the perpetrator receive just punishment, they are still left with physical, psychological and monetary losses and/or no compensation.

 But victims are not without a civil remedy.
-They have the right to full and complete damages from the perpetrator of the crime and any third party who has permitted the crime to be committed.
-A successful civil action can result in full monetary recovery.
-The amount collected is far more than the victim’s actual damages since the recovery would include pain, suffering, and loss of life pleasures.
-Even in those situations where a conviction is not obtained the victim can bring a civil claim for damages against the perpetrator or a responsible third party.
+They have the right to full and complete damages from the perpetrator of the crime and any third party who permitted the crime to be committed.
+A successful civil action suit can result in monetary recovery.
+Even in a situation where a conviction is not obtained, the victim can bring a civil claim for damages against the perpetrator or a responsible third party.

-Damages can be recovered if the perpetrator is financially responsible or has an insurance policy to cover the claim.
-If so, there are many theories of recovery by which the victim can proceed.
-The civil claim can be based on some intentional act by the perpetrator or some negligent action by the perpetrator.
-A few common causes of action are:
+Damages can be recovered if the perpetrator is financially responsible or has an insurance policy that can cover the claim.
+A few common causes of civil claims are:

 - Wrongful death